top of page

 Extra info:

-• The hike has many dangerous sections and is exposed, make sure you have rescue insurance and your abilities match the skill level needed for this hike.
+• The climb has many dangerous sections and is exposed, make sure you have rescue insurance and your abilities match the skill level needed for this trail.

 • Don't attempt in bad weather or if there is any rain in the forecast.